readium/readium-js/README.md

 * `npm run http:watch` (to launch an http server with live-reload, automatically opens a web browser instance to the HTML files in the `dev` folder)
 * `npm run http` (same as above, but without watching for file changes (no automatic rebuild))

-Optionally:

-* `npm install -g grunt-cli` (to enable Grunt globally) Note that at this point in time, the "readium-js" build process is Grunt-free, entirely driven from NPM scripts defined in `package.cson` (Why CSON?
-Read below)

 ## NPM (Node Package Manager)

 All packages "owned" and maintained by the Readium Foundation are listed here: https://www.npmjs.com/~readium